Skip to content

 log_coefficient

 An additional coefficient to multiply marginals with.
 This depends on the valuation method, hence the delayed setup.
+If None, the default is to apply no correction.
+This makes the sampling probabilities of the sampler the effective valuation coefficient in the limit.

-TYPE: Callable[[int, int], float] | None DEFAULT: None
+TYPE: SemivalueCoefficient | None

 Source code in src/pydvl/valuation/samplers/base.py